yulicai/Word-Land/README.md

 #### Resources

-I've gained lots of help from [Dan Shiffman](http://shiffman.net/a2z/) and [Allison Parrish](https://www.decontextualize.com/) and the greate internet.
-Putting up this resources page to collect all of the related documents.
+I've gained lots of help from [Dan Shiffman](http://shiffman.net/a2z/) and [Allison Parrish](https://www.decontextualize.com/) and also the greate internet.
+Putting up this [resources page](https://github.com/yulicai/Word-Land/blob/master/RESOURCES.md) to collect all of the related documents.
 From the original paper, to text data, to visualization tool for t-sne etc.

 <br />